fluxcd/helm-operator/docs/helmrelease-guide/reconciliation-and-upgrades.md

 ## The antecedent annotation

-Right after the Helm operator performs a Helm release for the `HelmRelease` resource, all resources that were the result of this release are annotated with the antecedent annotation `helm.fluxcd.io/antecedent`, the value of the annotation equals to `<namespace>:helmrelease/<name>`.
+Right after the Helm Operator performs a Helm release for the `HelmRelease` resource, all resources that were the result of this release are annotated with the antecedent annotation `helm.fluxcd.io/antecedent`, the value of the annotation equals to `<namespace>:helmrelease/<name>`.